hildur73/verklegt2-hopur39/pizza_lair/readme.txt

 Some of the rules that we followed are:
 - Having the variable names and descriptive as possible.
 - We tested the code frequently to prevent major coding errors.
+- We have comments explaning what is happening.
+- Reusing function for better constructed code.